Thai Guay Teow Recipe: Street Vendor Balance at Home

 The Condiment Table Is Where Guay Teow Actually Gets Seasoned

-Set up your own condiment station: a small bowl of fish sauce mixed with 2 to 3 sliced bird’s eye chilis, a bowl of dried chili flakes, a small dish of palm sugar, and lime wedges.
-Let people season their own bowls.
-This approach also masks any slight inconsistency in your broth.
+Set up your own station: fish sauce with sliced bird’s eye chilis, dried chili flakes, palm sugar, and lime wedges.
+Let people DIY.
+Bonus: it covers up any broth inconsistencies.

 Make Your Own Broth, But Only If You Have 8 Hours